Tibor Nagy, Jr.

 - American Bar Association (Equal Employment Opportunity Committee; Workers’ Compensation Committee)

-- Ogletree Deakins Managing a Workforce 2014 - "The Arizona Employment Protection Act: Still Some Crazy Questions After All These Years" - Scottsdale - October 4, 2013
+- Ogletree Deakins Seminar - "The Arizona Employment Protection Act: Still Some Crazy Questions After All These Years" - Scottsdale - October 4, 2013

 In The News

 - July/August 2013 - - "Bring Your Own Disaster?"